klmcadams/DNA-Alignment/README.md

 java dna TGAC ACTG

-You can replace TGAC and ACTG with any combination of letters (A,C,T,G).
+You can replace TGAC and ACTG with any combination of letters (A,C,T,G) of any length.